 NOTE 1: [ITU-T Q.Sup31] Annexes C.2 or C.3 provides examples of functional-to-physical mapping models according basic H.248 master-slave control mode.

-3.2.2 MG autonomous mode: For a particular function (NOTE 2), the MGC delegates some (but not all) service specific control decisions down to the MG level.
+3.2.2 MG autonomous mode: For a particular function, the MGC delegates some (but not all) service specific control decisions down to the MG level.
 The MG provides a local decision function.
 The MG autonomous control is limited on decisions with MG available information only.

-NOTE 2: For instance, … to be inserted …

 3.2.3 MGC-strictly controlled mode: Synonym to the basic H.248 master-slave control mode.
 All control decisions are exclusively under MGC responsibility, the MG degenerates to a pure execution unit.

-3.2.4 TCP proxy variants: the basic TCP proxy mode is defined in clause 3.1.1.
+3.2.4 TCP proxy variants: the basic TCP proxy mode is defined in clause 3.1.2.
 The following TCP proxy variants are useful for the various TCP services as supported by H.248 MGs: